What is compliance in asset management?

 On the other hand, Deloitte points out that increasing costs to improve compliance – whether with human resources or technology – can be a challenge for companies that need to invest in the core business.
 Still, as we will see, perhaps here lies the solution to automating processes and increasing compliance in asset management.

-Using an asset management software or intelligent maintenance management platform dramatically changes the way you monitor plan compliance.
+Using an asset management software dramatically changes the way you monitor plan compliance.
 These are the four main benefits of turning to technology:

 Without data, you can’t do good asset management.
 That’s why it’s important to digitise information.
 Plus, if you record some of that data automatically, with the help of sensors, you reduce human error.

 In addition, you can also use this data to generate reports and ensure that you are complying with all requirements.
-Without an organised system to keep records and documents, it is very easy to evade protocols.
+Without an organised system, it is very easy to evade protocols.

 Audits are very effective in detecting non-conformities and applying reactive measures.
 With asset management software, you can set up automatic audits and prevent errors from being perpetuated over time.